 I’m having trouble allowing an account to send from other addresses.
 I see the ability to do this in the alias setup page, but it seems to do the opposite of what I need – I don’t want one address to send to multiple addresses, I want multiple addresses to send from a single account.

 I have various processes that occasionally send mail from their respective user names – munin, monit, www-data, root, etc – and I’m trying to allow them all to send through one account.
 So I’ve set up a real root account (so it can be authenticated against) and also a root alias for the other names (which according to the page should allow this account to also send from these names).

 But I’m facing this confusing message:

 553 5.7.1 <firstname.lastname@example.org>: Sender address rejected: not owned by user email@example.com

 So despite successfully authenticating with this account, it can’t send email from its own address?!

-root2) to authenticate with, and a separate alias pointing at it but that’s really cumbersome.
+I can see that there’s a potential for some kind of mail loop here, and that it might require a separate account (e.g. root2) to authenticate with, and a separate alias pointing at it but that’s really cumbersome.
 Also, having set up this alias, I don’t want to it to act in the other direction – sending mail to the “real” account name should not result in it expanding to the alias list, but I don’t see any way to prevent that.

 In your first example, that looks the wrong way around to me.
 The thing that I’m trying to take advantage of is that “Any mail listed in the Forwards To box can send mail claiming to be from the alias address” - but I’m trying to send from the alias address, not the address that forwards, so those need to be the other way around – but that doesn’t really make much sense for an alias definition.
 I don’t see that allowing sending from a different address should involve any forwarding at all.